 We’re about to hit a milestone I never imagined we’d cross.
 It’s been almost one year since we went to remote work and online schooling.
 How can that be?
-It was a mid-March shift in 2020 many thought would be temporary.
-I figured we’d be working remote for a few weeks and then return to work.
+It was a mid-March shift in 2020 that many thought would be temporary.
+I figured we’d be working remotely for a few weeks and then return to work.
 Nope.
 No chance.

 As the pandemic crisis grew, it became clear that our new normal was simply staying home.
 The first part of this series, Being a Working Mom During a Pandemic Part I, was my attempt at making sense of what was happening around me.
 At the time of that writing, we were shifting to remote and people were panicking.
 We had grocery hoarders picking the shelves clean and scenes of people fighting over toilet paper.
 My mom lives in another state and a friend of mine helped out by delivering toilet paper to her.
 I couldn’t find any for her online.
 How crazy!